zendframework/zf2-documentation/docs/languages/en/modules/zend.serializer.introduction.rst

        echo $e;
    }

-Options passed to the ``factory()`` are valid for the instantiated object.
+Options passed to the ``factory()`` are valid for the instantiated class.
 You can change these options using the ``setOption(s)`` method.
 To change one or more options only for a single call, pass them as the second argument to either the ``serialize()`` or ``unserialize()`` method.